 With that being said, it’s important to understand how the vehicle, you are about to purchase, has been looked after by its previous owner.
 Are there any signs of abuse?
 Has the vehicle undergone any major suspension lifts or tire modifications or has the engine been heavily tuned?

 It is not highly recommended to purchase a used 3.5 EcoBoost with more than 125000 miles (201 km) on the clock.
 However, it also depends on how much you are willing to pay and how much risk you are prepared to take.
-Buying a used vehicle is always risky, a bit of a gamble since you never know what you’re really going to get until you know.
+Buying a used vehicle is always risky and a bit of a gamble since you never know what you’re really going to get until you actually know.
 The asking price of the truck should be directly proportioned to the overall condition and mileage.